sonnmar/airprompt/README.md

 The script use the first 22 colors in the 3-digit-notification with %K and %F, where %K and %k starts and ends the background-color and %F and %f starts and ends the foreground-color.
-You get a simple list of the used colors in the terminal with:
+A simple list of the used colors is shown with:

 ```shell
 for code in {000..021}; do print -P -- "$code: %K{$code}Test%k"; done
 ```

-You can set the background color to the background color of an other segment when you start the color code with an 'l' - a synonym for 'like' - following by the number of the 'master' segment in the configuration array.
-This don't work, if the 'slave' segment, change the background color like the 'master' segment.
+You can set the background color of a segment (slave)to the background color of an other segment (master), when you start the color code with an 'l' following by the number of the master segment in the configuration array.
+This don't work, if the function of the slave segment, change the background color itself.

 ## ToDo